cristiciortea/salary-calculator-be/README.md

 # Description
-A cool learning rust backend salary calculator which could return some money by using adds.
+A cool learning rust backend web-application salary calculator which could return some money by using adds.

 # Running locally
 ## Install cargo-watch